nisabmohd/nisabmohd/README.md

 Hi, I'm Nisab, a 3rd year undergraduate.

 <p align="center">
-A Full-Stack Web Developer and a Competitive Programming Enthusiast  , who is obsessed with the idea of improving himself and wants a platform to grow and excel  .
+A Full-Stack Web Developer,  and a Competitive Programming Enthusiast , who is obsessed with the idea of improving himself and wants a platform to grow and excel  .